 The value is a register class; perhaps class, or perhaps another, smaller class.

-MQregister, which on most machines, can only be copied to or from general registers, but not memory.
-Some machines allow copying all registers to and from memory, but require a scratch register for stores to some memory locations (e.g., those with symbolic address on the RT, and those with certain symbolic address on the Sparc when compiling PIC).
+Many machines have some registers that cannot be copied directly to or from memory or even from other types of registers.
+An example is the `MQ' register, which on most machines, can only be copied to or from general registers, but not memory.
+Some machines allow copying all registers to and from memory, but require a scratch register for stores to some memory locations (e.g., those with symbolic address on the RT, and those with certain symbolic address on the SPARC when compiling PIC).
 In some cases, both an intermediate and a scratch register are required.

-SECONDARY_RELOAD_CLASS should be used instead of defining both
+SECONDARY_RELOAD_CLASSshould be used instead of defining both macros identically.

 The values returned by these macros are often